elgiano/handjoints-osc/README.md

 When hands are detected, SuperCollider will start receiving OSC messages with path "/handjoints-osc".
 To know which value corresponds to which joint, pressing "n" will display joint numbers on the tracking window.

+Example using an alternative video device:

+  handjoints-osc -d /dev/video2 57120

 ## OSC format